-“Why does my dog eat grass?” is a common question that clients ask their veterinarian.
+“Why does my dog eat grass?” is a common question that clients ask their veterinarians.
 While several theories have been proposed, a definitive answer hasn’t been found yet.
 And while many pet parents believe dogs eat grass to make themselves vomit, two research studies show this may not be the case for most dogs.

 University of California–Davis veterinarians found plant eating — most commonly, grass — is a normal dog behavior.
 When asked about their dog’s behavior before and after grass eating, pet owners reported that signs of illness were infrequent and vomiting afterwards also was uncommon.
 In fact, fewer than 25 percent of dogs vomited after eating grass.
 However, if a dog showed signs of feeling sick before eating any plants, they were more likely to vomit afterwards than dogs without prior symptoms.

-In another study, researchers at the University of New England in Australia found dogs fed a standard food and producing normal stools spent significantly more time eating grass than dogs fed the same food supplemented with fructooligosaccharides mild diarrhea.
+In another study, researchers at the University of New England in Australia found dogs fed a standard food and producing normal stools spent significantly more time eating grass than dogs fed the same food supplemented with fructooligosaccharides.
 Of the 374 times the dogs ate grass during the study, only two episodes of vomiting occurred afterwards.
 These observations led researchers to conclude that dogs don’t use grass to induce vomiting.